og-pixel/snapcaster-mage/README.md

 ## ObjectWorkbench
-IntelliJ Plugin for utilizing a GUI Object Workbench to visualize and manipulate code interactively.
+IntelliJ plugin for utilising a GUI Object Workbench to visualise and manipulate code dynamically.

 a private repo